Tsetska Tsacheva

-Tsetska Tsacheva Dangovska (Цецка Цачева Данговска; born 24 May 1958) is a Bulgarian politician from GERB and a jurist.
-She was the Minister of Justice of the Republic of Bulgaria from 4 May 2017 to 5 April 2019.
+Tsetska Tsacheva Dangovska (Цецка Цачева Данговска; born 24 May 1958) is a Bulgarian politician and jurist.
+A member of centre-right conservative GERB political party, Dangovska has served as the Minister of Justice from 4 May 2017 to 5 April 2019.
 She had previously held the position of Chairwoman of the National Assembly of Bulgaria on two occasions.
-Tsetska Tsacheva is the first woman to ever chair the National Assembly of Bulgaria since its establishment in 1878.
+She was the first woman to ever chair the National Assembly since its establishment in 1878.

 Background

 Tsacheva was born in Dragana, Ugarchin Municipality, Lovech Province.
 She finished the Pleven High School of Mathematics in 1976 and graduated in law from Sofia University.

 A member of the Pleven Bar Association, she practised as a lawyer and was subsequently a head legal advisor to the Pleven Municipality for seven and a half years until 2007.

 Tsacheva is married to the architect Rumen Dangovski and has a son, also named Rumen, who is a college student studying Math at the Massachusetts Institute Of Technology in the United States.